Course Description

 Mentorship

-Mentorship to even feel more comfortable about your implants; MENTORSHIP FOR YOUR FIRST 10 IMPLANTS, Where the cost to you will be ONLY $500 per implant on your own patients which pay YOU.
-You will be able to make more money with the partnership of Straumann, Get the first year of the implant mentorship study club for FREE.
+Our mentorship will allow you to feel even more comfortable about your implants; MENTORSHIP FOR YOUR FIRST 10 IMPLANTS, Where the cost for mentorship will be ONLY $500 per implant on your own patients which pay YOU.
+You will be able to make more money with the partnership of Straumann, Contact us to learn more and about the limitations and specifics.

 Our comprehensive course not only teaches the didactic content for and effective placement of implants via some of the most distinguished educators and practitioners in Canada, but also create a learning environment, unique with hands-on clinical mentorship and coaching that far exceeds the current training norms.
 The outcome is that participating dentists feel confident and competent in independently and routinely utilizing their skills in proving implant dental solutions to their patients.

-For participants to obtain the skills needed for predicable and successful surgical placement of implants for single tooth restoration.
-The participant understand the didactic theory to properly undergo case selection through evaluation a patient and prosthodontic treatment planning.
-Participants will be able to provide comprehensive care for patients through pre-surgical optimization to post-restorative maintenance and evaluation.
+Participants to obtain the skills needed for predicable and successful surgical placement of implants for single tooth restoration.
+Participants to understand the didactic theory to properly undergo case selection through evaluation a patient and prosthodontic treatment planning.
+Participants to provide comprehensive care for patients through pre-surgical optimization to post-restorative maintenance and evaluation.
 Participants to competently and confidently provide implant solutions to dentists and manage typical complications.

 Objectives of Implant 101